Content on this page was generated by AI and has not been manually reviewed.

 How does Edge’s Tracking Prevention compare to Chrome’s privacy protections?

 Edge’s Tracking Prevention provides beginner-to-advanced controls with Basic, Balanced, and Strict levels, which are easy to tune.
 Chrome relies on Safe Browsing, cookie controls, and privacy settings that focus on site data, cookies, and your Google account.
 The two approaches work differently, but both offer meaningful privacy improvements. your choice depends on how aggressively you want to limit trackers.
-How to disable vpn or proxy
+How to enable vpn in edge browser 2026

 What is Defender Application Guard, and how does it improve safety?